 If I add an SPF record to our DNS, will I be able to see which emails have been blocked?

 Not always.
-If you'd like a report on how email from your domain performs against SPF checks, you can setup DMARC with our free tool to get weekly reports.
+If you'd like a report on how email from your domain performs against SPF checks, you can setup DMARC to get weekly reports.

 Will the sender of the email get a bounce message or does the email just disappear if it fails SPF?